Souvik-Mandal-Harvard/ES_GPU/README.md

 pip install tables
 ```

 A big step is done!
 You can get out of the docker, if you wish.
 But you will need to restart the docker to run Ethoscope.
+Run ``` docker restart <CONTAINER_NAME>``` on your command line.

 ## Run Ethoscope